 Considerations:

-- Innovation pace can be slower than agile New Space competitors
+- Innovation pace can lag behind agile New Space competitors

 - Platform capabilities trail dedicated AI-native analytics tools